 Interface in Java

-Interface also represents IS-A relationship.
+Java Interface also represents the IS-A relationship.

-Why use Interface?
+Why use Java interface?

 There are mainly three reasons to use interface.
 They are given below.

-Understanding relationship between classes and interfaces
+The relationship between classes and interfaces

-As shown in the figure given below, a class extends another class, an interface extends another interface but a class implements an interface.
+As shown in the figure given below, a class extends another class, an interface extends another interface, but a class implements an interface.

 Multiple inheritance in Java by interface

-Q) Multiple inheritance is not supported in case of class but it is supported in case of interface, why?
+Q) Multiple inheritance is not supported through class in java, but it is possible by an interface, why?

-Que) What is marker or tagged interface?
+Q) What is marker or tagged interface?